 Any driver with a disability in Alaska can apply for a handicap parking permit or a special license plate for parking in designated spaces closer to buildings.
 You can apply for a handicap parking permit in Alaska at any Division of Motor Vehicles office throughout the state to find out if you qualify.
 Whether you have a temporary or permanent disability, you can still apply.
-Just be aware the handicap parking permit has an expiration date depending on the type of disability you have.
+Just be aware the Alaska handicap placard has an expiration date depending on the type of disability you have.
 Drivers just need to be aware of the requirements prior to applying for a handicap parking pass to ensure they qualify.

 Once you verify you do qualify to receive handicap parking benefits, you need to consider the length of validity of your permit:

 - Temporary license plates and placards are valid for up to six months

 - Permanence license plates and placards are valid for up to five years

 When you notice the expiration date of your plate or placard is approaching, you need to renew it by the last day of the month indicated.
 Handicap parking abuse is a serious offense in Alaska.
 Anyone who takes advantage of a handicap parking permit when they don’t have a disability could face fines up to $500, as well as losing the privilege of having the permit.
 This type of abuse can be reported as well for any law enforcement officer to handle.